-- 1. This financial aid applies only to undergraduate students. - 2.
-The student must be enrolled in their second year (or in their second year of studies at the UPR, in case of transfers from other institutions), have a general index of 3.50 or more and be within the top four percent (4%) of the cohort of all regular students of their same first year of studies. - On academic programs organized by semester, student must have approved twenty-four (24) credits during his/her first study year and no less than thirty-six (36 credits on academic programs organized quarterly and in trimesters. - 4.
-From now on, students must have approved no less that twelve (12) credits during the last session, have a general index of 3.50 or more and be within the top four percent (4%) of the cohort of all regular students of their same first year of studies.
+- 1. This financial aid applies only to undergraduate students. - The student must be enrolled in their second year (or in their second year of studies at the UPR, in case of transfers from other institutions), have a general index of 3.50 or more and be within the top four percent (4%) of the cohort of all regular students of their same first year of studies. - 3.
+On academic programs organized by semester, student must have approved twenty-four (24) credits during his/her first study year and no less than thirty-six (36 credits on academic programs organized quarterly and in trimesters.